kumuluz/kumuluzee-samples/tutorial-microservice-config-discovery-faulttolerance-logs-metrics-security/README.md

 </dependency>
 ```

-It collects the performance metrics of JVM, http calls to specified endpoints and other user-defined metrics.
+KumuluzEE Metrics automatically collects the performance metrics of JVM, http calls to specified endpoints and other user-defined metrics.
 Collected
-metrics are available on localhost:8080/metrics
+metrics are available on the following URL: http://localhost:8080/metrics

 ### Web instrumentation

-To enable monitoring of REST calls on customer endpoint, we add the following configuraion:
+To enable monitoring of REST calls on the customer endpoint, we add the following configuration:

 ```yaml
 metrics: